aboutyou/dart_packages/packages/sign_in_with_apple/sign_in_with_apple/README.md

   - Additionally there should be no warning on that screen.
 (For example your Mac must be registered for local development.
 (If not, you'll see a "one click fix" button to do so.))
 - In the terminal navigate back to the root of the `example` folder and `flutter run` on your test device

-### Enable For Developer Accounts
+### Enable Without Xcode (And Additionally For Developer Accounts)

-If you want to enable capability using an Apple developer account, you need to add or create a `com.apple.developer.applesignin` entitlement - either through Xcode (see below) or by editing (or creating and adding to Xcode) `ios/Runner/Runner.entitlements` file.
+If you want to enable capability without using Xcode (or for an Apple developer account), you need to add or create a `com.apple.developer.applesignin` entitlement - either through Xcode (see below) or by editing (or creating and adding to Xcode) `ios/Runner/Runner.entitlements` file.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>